Leading Butterfly Valve Manufacturers

 Advantages and Disadvantages of Butterfly Valves

-6. Butterfly valves need less material, are easier to design and manufacture, and are often the more cost-effective option when compared to other valve types.
+• Cost-Effective: They require less material and are easier to design and manufacture, often proving more affordable than other valve types.

-4. There is always a risk of choked flow or cavitation with butterfly valves.
+• Flow Issues: There is a risk of choked flow or cavitation with butterfly valves.

 Design of Butterfly Valves